aeksco/react-typescript-web-extension-starter/README.md

 -   Includes Storybook configured to work with React + TypeScript.
 Note that it maintains its own `webpack.config.js` and `tsconfig.json` files.
 See example story in `src/components/hello/__tests__/hello.stories.tsx`

+-   Recommended to use `Visual Studio Code` with the `Format on Save` setting turned on.

 **Built with**

 -   [React](https://reactjs.org)